Rahul04012003/XNAT_CLI_Toolkit/README.rst

 Example
 ~~~~~~~
-Here’s an example of listing projects from the XNAT server without passing credentials (assuming they have been previously stored):
+Here's an example of listing projects from the XNAT server without passing credentials (assuming they have been previously stored):

 ::